Privacy Policy³

 Responsibilities

-Envirotech Group of Companies responsibilities:
+Envirotech Group responsibilities:

-• Analysing and documenting the type of personal data we
+• Analysing and documenting the type of personal data we hold

-• Checking procedures to ensure they cover all the rights of the
+• Checking procedures to ensure they cover all the rights of the individual

-• Identify the lawful basis for processing
+• Identify the lawful basis for processing data

-• Ensuring consent procedures are
+• Ensuring consent procedures are lawful

-• Implementing and reviewing procedures to detect, report and investigate personal data
+• Implementing and reviewing procedures to detect, report and investigate personal data breaches

-• Store data in safe and secure
+• Store data in safe and secure ways

-• Assess the risk that could be posed to individual rights and freedoms should data be
+• Assess the risk that could be posed to individual rights and freedoms should data be compromised

-Individual’s responsibilities:
+Individual’s responsibilities

-• Fully understand your data protection
+• Fully understand your data protection obligations

-• Check that any data processing activities you are dealing with comply with our policy and are
+• Check that any data processing activities you are dealing with comply with our policy and are justified

 • Do not use data in any unlawful way

-• Do not store data incorrectly, be careless with it or otherwise cause us to breach data protection laws and our policies through your
+• Do not store data incorrectly, be careless with it or otherwise cause us to breach data protection laws and our policies through your actions.

-• Comply with this policy at all
+• Comply with this policy at all times

-• Raise any concerns, notify any breaches or errors, and report anything suspicious or contradictory to this policy or our legal obligations without
+• Raise any concerns, notify any breaches or errors, and report anything suspicious or contradictory to this policy or our legal obligations without delay.

-Responsibilities of the Data Protection Officer:
+Responsibilities of the Data Protection Officer

-• Reviewing all data protection procedures and policies on a regular
+• Reviewing all data protection procedures and policies on a regular basis

-• Arranging data protection training and advice for all staff members and those included in this
+• Arranging data protection training and advice for all staff members and those included in this policy

-• Answering questions on data protection from staff, board members and other
+• Answering questions on data protection from staff, board members and other stakeholders

-• Responding to individuals such as clients and employees who wish to know what data is being held about
+• Responding to individuals such as clients and employees who wish to know what data is being held about them

-• Checking and approving with third parties that handle the company’s data any contracts or agreement regarding data
+• Checking and approving with third parties that handle the company’s data any contracts or agreement regarding data processing.

-Responsibilities of the IT Manager:
+Responsibilities of the IT Manager

-• Checking and scanning security hardware and software regularly to ensure it is functioning
+• Checking and scanning security hardware and software regularly to ensure it is functioning properly

-• Researching third-party services, such as cloud services the company is considering using to store or process
+• Researching third-party services, such as cloud services the company is considering using to store or process data.

 Accuracy and relevance

-We will ensure that any personal data we process is accurate, adequate, relevant and not excessive, given the purpose for which it was obtained.
+We will ensure that any personal data we process is accurate, adequate, relevant, and not excessive, given the purpose for which it was obtained.
 We will not process personal data obtained for one purpose for any unconnected purpose unless the individual concerned has agreed to this or would otherwise reasonably expect this.

 Individuals may ask that we correct inaccurate personal data relating to them.
 If you believe that information is inaccurate you should record the fact that the accuracy of the information is disputed and inform the DPO.